 A wide variety of optional extra can be spec'd to increase the two-door's luxury quotient, including premium Nappa leather upholstery, heated and ventilated front seats, and a 14-speaker Harman/kardon surround sound system.

-The E-Class Coupe is available in E350 and E550 models.
+The E-Class Coupe is available in E400 and E550 models.

 Both engines hook up to a smooth-shifting seven-speed automatic transmission and utilize a stop/start system that reduces fuel consumption and emissions when the vehicle is at a complete stop.
-In standard guise, the E350 and E550 send their power the rear wheels, but Mercedes' 4MATIC all-wheel-drive is offered on the former.
+In standard guise, the E350 and E550 send their power the rear wheels but Mercedes' 4MATIC all-wheel drive system is available as an option on both.

 Standard and Optional Features